Chapter One: The Birth of Usagi, Sailor Moon

 Usagi sighed, bowing her head, "probably when I don't attend school anymore, Ms. Haruna."
 She grinned at her teacher, holding back a laugh.
 The older woman scowled and rolled her eyes.

 "You give me headaches and stress marks," she put two fingers to her forehead as if to say she had a headache at that moment.
-"Just go take your sit and do not disrupt my class anymore today."
+"Just go take your seat and do not disrupt my class anymore today."
 Usagi obeyed; only, she fell asleep through the lectures.
 At lunch time, someone shook Usagi's shoulders, repeating her name and trying to get her to wake up.
 She groggily opened her eyes and saw her best friend, Naru, laughing with her aqua eyes at Usagi.
 Naru had hair slightly lighter than Haruna's, and it stopped at her shoulders – part of it held up by a bow.